a8ksh4/python_workshop/3-files_and_paths/README.md

 In [37]: f.close()
 ```
 The "with" convention is more pythonic than opening and closing files as above.
+This will ensure that files are only open in the context that they need to be and that they are closed.
+Leaving files open is poor form...
 ```python
 In [38]: with open('blah.csv', 'r') as f:
    ....:     print f.read()